-During fiscal 2019, the Company's technical team began work on the design, engineering, planning and permitting of a demonstration plant for the Chvaletice Manganese Project, which is intended to produce bulk, multi-tonne high-purity manganese finished product samples for customer testing, evaluation and qualification.
+During FY'19, the Company's technical team began work on the design, engineering, planning and permitting of the Demonstration Plant, which is intended to produce bulk, multi-tonne high-purity manganese finished product samples for customer testing, evaluation and qualification.

-On December 9, 2019, the Company entered into a fixed-price, turnkey contract with for the supply and commissioning of a technology, equipment package for the demonstration plant, which includes performance guarantees, as well as commissioning services and an operator training program.
-The demonstration plant replicates the process flowsheet that was used in the PEA.
-The demonstration plant has been designed as a locked-cycle, semi-batch, manually operated system of interconnected modules that can be utilized as a circuit or as stand-alone components.
-It will process Chvaletice tailings in two separate buildings adjacent to the Chvaletice tailings site and is intended to produce up to 100 kg/day of dry crystalline HPMSM made from approximately 32 kg/day of ultra HPEMM.
-The cost of the demonstration plant is expected to be approximately US\$2.5 million, exclusive of EMN's site infrastructure and installation costs, as well cost of operation for one year, which together are estimated at an additional US\$2.5 million.
-The supply and delivery of the demonstration plant remains subject to financing and the Company is targeting its installation and commissioning by Q4 2020.
+On December 9, 2019, the Company entered into a fixed-price, turnkey contract with CRIMM for the supply, installation and commissioning of a technology, equipment package for the Demonstration Plant, which includes performance guarantees, as well as commissioning services and an operator training program.
+The Demonstration Plant replicates the process flowsheet that was used in the PEA.
+The Demonstration Plant has been designed as a locked-cycle, semi-batch, manually operated system of interconnected modules that can be utilized as a circuit or as stand-alone components.
+It will process tailings in two separate buildings adjacent to the tailings site and is intended to produce up to 100 kg/day of dry crystalline HPMSM made from approximately 32 kg/day of ultra HPEMM.
+The cost of the Demonstration Plant is expected to be approximately US\$2.5 million, exclusive of EMN's site infrastructure and installation costs, as well as costs of operations for one year, which together are estimated to be an additional US\$2.5 million.